 If you are anything like me, after a big WHOOPS moment, you probably go into panic mode.
 Le duh.
 Dealing with failure is SCARY.

 In fact, your entire body is most likely having a hormonal reaction in response to a very frightening reality and wants to run away or bro out.
 But instead of letting your hormones take over, breathe.
 Your body believes you are in danger, but I can assure you, that’s not the case.
 However humans have not evolved past our instincts that protect us from fear and threats – so your body has tricked you into thinking the situation is much worse than it is.
 Breathing will calm down your system and allow you to think rationally again.
 It is imperative to let your body chill out before taking any of the next steps.

 My favorite breathing exercise is called box breathing.
 I like it because it is hella simple.
-Breathe in for five long counts, hold for five long counts, and release for five long counts.
+Breathe in for five long counts, hold for five long counts, release for five long counts, and breath in again for five counts..
 If you have ever attended ANY type of yoga class, you’ve already done this 4398498 times, so you’re basically a pro.
 Try it.
 Now.
 Do it.

 See?
 Balance is your friend.
 A calm heart equals a calm body which equals a calm mind.
 Breathing will always be your escape buddy.

 Once you have calmed down your system, it’s time to try and see the bigger picture.
 Now, this is going to look completely different based on your personality, so go ahead and pick your poison.